JDIgithub/Cpp_Guide/MultiThreading.md

 - Livelock can result from badly done deadlock avoidance
   - A thread cannot get lock
   - Instead of blocking indefinitely it backs off and tries again

-## Asynchronous processing

-- C++ provides several ways to implement asynchronous programming:

-- std::async: This function runs a function asynchronously (potentially in a new thread) and returns a std::future that will eventually hold the result of that function.
-- std::thread: You can manually create threads using std::thread.
-Each thread can execute tasks concurrently.
-- Thread Pools: Libraries like Boost.Asio or Intel’s Threading Building Blocks (TBB) provide more sophisticated ways to handle asynchronous tasks, including thread pools.
-- Callbacks, Promises, and Futures: These are mechanisms to handle the results of asynchronous operations, allowing a non-blocking design in your application.